What is a power surge?

 - Power company issues: A variety of local power company issues can result in a surge, such as transmission line malfunctions in your neighborhood, surge switching caused by changes in the electrical load, and even maintenance work and power grid switching.

 - Old wiring: Power surges can also be caused by aging or malfunctioning wiring in your home.

 Most standard homeowners insurance policies will cover damage to your home caused by lightning strikes.
 In addition, a homeowners policy usually covers fire damage if the lightning sparks a fire that damages your home.
 This would be covered under your dwelling coverage.

 Your personal belongings are also typically covered for damage caused by lightning under the personal property coverage on your homeowners policy.
 This includes damage to your electronics and appliances caused by a power surge resulting from a lightning strike.

-Keep in mind there may be limitations on your policy and coverage may vary by insurer so be sure to review your specific policy for coverage.
+Keep in mind there may be limitations on your policy and coverage may vary by insurer so be sure to review your policy for specific home insurance coverages.

 Does home insurance cover artificially generated surges?

 Artificially generated surges are power surges caused by your local electric company.
 If they cause a surge during maintenance work, your homeowners policy may cover the damage.